Welcome to today's edition of the Rush 24-7 podcast.

 Here's the key factor.

-Brian Billbray leads by 14 points among voters age 65 and over, and those are the ones that tend to show up in great numbers and vote.
+Brian Bilbray leads by 14 points among voters age 65 and over, and those are the ones that tend to show up in great numbers and vote.

-The uh two candidates are effectively tied among voters 35 to 64.
+The two candidates are effectively tied among voters 35 to 64.

-Should older voters uh vote in disproportionately large numbers advantage Bill Brady.
+Should older voters vote in disproportionately large numbers, advantage Bilbray.

-But again, uh so many things, just two little stories here, the thing in Canada and a thing with Francine Busby's lips and her mouth uh uh reality, uh intruding on the uh the uh the false front that they have attempted to build about there.
+But again, so many things, just two little stories here, the thing in Canada and a thing with Francine Busby's lips in her mouth, reality intruding on the false front that they have attempted to build about there.

-Why there's no threat, we don't need to be and uh and and of course that that reality uh kind of uh uh that false reality kind of blown to smithereens by New York City's reaction to its cut in terror funds.
+And of course, that reality kind of false reality kind of blown to smithereens by New York City's reaction to its cut in terror funds.

 So we've got a good start this week here, folks.